Ultimate Yufuin Travel Guide: Exploring the Onsen Paradise of Kyushu

 The interior of Ryokan Yuri, the tatami mats are very comfortable

-Ryokan Yuri was a pleasant surprise, when walking up to the building I thought I was at the wrong place because it looked like a regular apartment building, however once I stepped inside I was greeted with the kindest and friendliest man ever.
+Ryokan Yuri was a pleasant surprise and it’s the Yufuin ryokan where I stayed at during my trip.
+When walking up to the building I thought I was at the wrong place because it looked like a regular apartment building, however once I stepped inside I was greeted with the kindest and friendliest man ever.
 Like Japanese people are already a friendly bunch, but this man was like an uncle I never knew I needed.

-Anyways hotel looks to be a family run business, and it shows (in a good way).
+Anyways, the hotel looks to be a family run business, and it shows (in a good way).
 The rooms are clean and the atmosphere was charming and pleasant.
 The breakfast (not included) was delicious and healthy.
 The price was not too expensive either.
-If you are looking for a more affordable Ryokan option, Ryokan Yuri is your go to hotel.
+If you are looking for a more affordable Yufuin Ryokan option, Ryokan Yuri is your go to hotel.

 You can read my review for Ryokan Yuri here: Ryokan Yuri Review